 The Society has an extensive choral library.
-Please email the Director of Music for details.
+Please email the Director of Music for access.

-There is also a selection of sheet music available, mostly for piano or violin, including chamber music, in the Fuchs House Music Room.
+There is also a selection of sheet music available, mostly for voice or piano or violin, including some chamber music, in the Fuchs House Music Room.
 A number of opera scores are also available.
 Feel free to browse but please complete the borrowing book if you take a score out of the room.
 There is a large selection of music reference books in the Lee Library.

 Music Society notice board